citr0net/citr0-dots/README.md

 * Copied end-4 config
 * Modified Shell to use the fish shell from end-4 (execpt ported to zsh)
 * Installed Butchered fruity-end4 (Manual Install)
-* Darkly as QT Theme
+* Darkly as QT Theme?